microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 manual-inf-destroy           A command triggered by a user to destroy a resource group, associated resources, and related Entra items
 ```

+## Configure AD app registration ( manual steps )

+If you have insufficient permissions at the tenant level (Application Administrator Entry Role), follow the guide to complete the deployment [manual app registration](/docs/deployment/manual_app_registration.md).

 ## Configure authentication and authorization

 If you have chosen to enable authentication and authorization for your deployment by setting the environment variable `REQUIRE_WEBSITE_SECURITY_MEMBERSHIP` to `true`, you will need to configure it at this point.
 Please see [Known Issues](/docs/knownissues.md#error-your-adminstrator-has-configured-the-application-infoasst_web_access_xxxxx-to-block-users) section for guidance on how to configure.